Google Gemini 3.5 Pro: What did NOT happen on 17 July – and why vendor diversification is mission-critical

 > — Demis Hassabis, CEO Google DeepMind (CNBC, July 2026)

-## Price pressure as an underestimated risk
+## Price pressure and consolidation as risk

 The delay also has a cost dimension.
 Hundreds of millions of dollars in pre-training costs must be refinanced.
 At the same time, intense competition compresses margins.
 AlphaMatch.ai documents aggressive price cuts across all providers.
 For Swiss enterprises, that means cheaper API calls short-term, but consolidation pressure and potential service discontinuities medium-term.